tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 [<img alt="FMS Symphony" src="<% @item.identifier %>fms.png" class="wide" />](http://fms.csvsoundsystem.com)

-Most recently, I made one about transit ridership in Chicago and New York.
+More recently, I made one about transit ridership in Chicago and New York.

 <video width="100%" src="/!/ridership-rachenitsa/transit.webm"></video>

+And here's a show we played.

+<iframe src="//player.vimeo.com/video/76190871" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/76190871">csv soundsystem at Codame</a> from <a href="http://vimeo.com/lamthuyvo">Lam Thuy Vo</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-And we have some tools for making these music videos
+We have some tools for making these music videos

 * [data-driven rhythms](https://github.com/csv/ddr)
 * [scripts to concatenate R plots](https://github.com/csv/transit-ridership/blob/master/merge.sh)

 ### Data gastronomification
-We also started getting into data gastronomification.
+We also started getting into data gastronomification, that is, turning data into food.

 * [gastronomify](https://github.com/csv/gastronomify) R package
 * [a video](http://www.youtube.com/watch?v=3CiDW7NVa8o) about it